austin-io/TxtGameEngine/README.md

 ## License

-This project with be licensed under the GNU General Public License.
+This project is Copyrighted (C) 2018, and licensed under the GNU General Public License version 3.0.